psalmsin1759/flutter_cart_provider/README.md

 Test your shopping cart thoroughly.
 Check if items are added correctly, if quantities update as expected, and if the total price is calculated accurately.

-- Complete code available on Github [https://github.com/psalmsin1759/flutter_cart_provider](https://github.com/psalmsin1759/flutter_cart_provider) here.
+- Checkout my blog [https://samsonude.dev/blog](https://samsonude.dev/blog) here.